Non-relativistic quantum theory consistent with principle of locality: Quantum interaction between the perturbed and non-perturbed sub-regions

 where $E_0$ is total energy of the non-perturbed multi-particle system.

 Now expression (\ref{eq:A7c}) is substituted in equation (\ref{eq:A7a}), and expression (\ref{eq:A7d}) in (\ref{eq:A7b}).
 As $\frac{\partial \vartheta_0}{\partial \vartheta_P}=1$, we obtain

-Equation (\ref{eq:A7f}) can be solved using initial condition $\psi_P(0,A)=\psi_0(A)$ obtained from equation (\ref{eq:A7e}) and an additional function $\psi_P(\vartheta_P,A_b)$ describing local perturbation of wave function at the point $M(A_b)$.
-The solution of equation (\ref{eq:A7f}) $\psi_P(\vartheta_P,A)$ and formula (\ref{eq:A7d}) give wave function of the perturbed subregion $\Psi_P(\vartheta_P,A)$.
-Thus, becomes clear why the perturbed subregion gradually replaces non-perturbed subregion and not vice versa.
+Equation (\ref{eq:A7f}) can be solved using initial condition $\psi_P(0,G)=\psi_0(G)$ obtained from equation (\ref{eq:A7e}) and an additional function $\psi_P(\vartheta_P,G_b)$ describing local perturbation of wave function at the point $M(G_b)$.
+The solution of equation (\ref{eq:A7f}) $\psi_P(\vartheta_P,G)$ and formula (\ref{eq:A7d}) give wave function of the perturbed sub-region $\Psi_P(\vartheta_P,G)$.
+Thus, becomes clear why the perturbed sub-region gradually replaces non-perturbed sub-region and not vice versa.

-If the non-perturbed subregion is in non-stationary state, presentation (\ref{eq:A7e}) and (\ref{eq:A7f}) becomes impossible.
-It means that perturbed subregion does not appear, and in this case the perturbations propagation is non-observable.
+If the non-perturbed sub-region is in non-stationary state, presentation (\ref{eq:A7e}) and (\ref{eq:A7f}) becomes impossible.
+It means that perturbed sub-region does not appear, and in this case the perturbations propagation is non-observable.

 In a particular classical case, quantum state of every particle is fully defined, i.e. wave function of every particle $\Psi_i(t,x_i,y_i,z_i)$ is known.
-Therefore wave function of multi-particle system is a product of wave functions of all particles \cite{sh8}, \cite{sh9}
+Therefore wave function of multi-particle system is a product of wave functions of all particles \cite{sh8}

 Expression (\ref{eq:A7g}) assumes infinite speed of the wave function perturbations propagation.
-For finite speed of the wave function perturbations propagation, according to the local time concept the following formulae determine wave functions in the non-perturbed and perturbed subregions
+For finite speed of the wave function perturbations propagation, according to the local time concept the following formulas determine wave functions in the non-perturbed and perturbed sub-regions

 where $\Psi_{0i},~\Psi_{Pi}$ is non-perturbed and perturbed wave function of $i$-th particle, respectively.